rchain/legaldocs/Token_Sale_Terms_and_Conditions.md

 By purchasing RHOCs from us during the Sale, you will be bound by these Terms and any terms incorporated by reference.
-If you have any questions regarding these Terms, please contact us at **tokensale@rchain.coop**.
+If you have any questions regarding these Terms, please contact us at **tokensale@rchain.com**.

 You and Company agree as follows:

-1.  ***Commencement and Duration of Sale.*** The Company will conduct a private sale of RHOCs (the “**Sale**”), which will begin at 8:00 AM PDT on August 29, 2017 (the “Launch Date”) and end at 5:00 PM PDT on September 28, 2017 (the “Sale End Date”), or when \$15,000,000 U.S.
+1.  ***Commencement and Duration of Sale.*** The Company will conduct a private sale of RHOCs (the “**Sale**”), which will begin at 8:00 AM PDT on August 29^th^, 2017 (the “Launch Date”) and end at 5:00 PM PDT on September 28, 2017 (the “Sale End Date”), or when
-    Dollar (“USD”) worth of RHOC has been sold, whichever is earlier.
+    $15,000,000 U.S. Dollar (“USD”) worth of RHOC has been sold, whichever is earlier.

 2.  ***Eligibility.*** In order to be eligible to participate in the Sale you must be registered as a member of RChain Cooperative.
 In